 Credit: 2 Max.
-Marks: 100 (IA: 20, ETE: 80) 2L+0T+0P End Term Exam: 2 Hours
+Marks: 100 (IA: 30, ETE: 70) 2L+0T+0P End Term Exam: 3 Hours

-SN Contents Hours 1 Introduction: Objective, scope and outcome of the course.
+UT+UP End Term Exam: 3 SN Contents Hours 1 Introduction: Objective, scope and outcome of the course.
 1 2 Safety Precautions-Aircraft and Workshop Aspects of safe working practices including precautions to take when working with electricity, gases especially oxygen, oils and chemicals.
 Instruction in the remedial action to be taken in the event of a fire or another accident with one or more of these hazards including knowledge on extinguishing agents.
 3 3 Maintenance Practices Tools Care of tools, control of tools, use of workshop materials; Dimensions, allowances and tolerances, standards of workmanship, Calibration of tools and equipment, calibration standards.
 Common hand tool types; Common power tool types, Operation and use of precision measuring tools, Lubrication equipment and methods.
 Operation, function and use of electrical general test equipment.
 5 4 Aircraft Hardware Pipes and Hoses: Types of pipes and hoses used in aircraft, Bending and belling/flaring aircraft pipes, Inspection and testing of aircraft pipes and hoses, Installation and clamping of pipes.
 Springs: Inspection and testing of springs used in aircraft.
 Bearings: Testing, cleaning and inspection of bearings, Lubrication requirements of bearings, Defects in bearings and their causes.
 4 5 Transmissions Types of gears used in the aircraft, Inspection of gears, backlash, Inspection of belts and pulleys, chains and sprockets, Inspection of screw jacks, lever devices, push-pull rod systems.
-Control Cables: Swaging of end fittings, Inspection and testing of control cables, 5 Bowden cables, aircraft flexible control systems.
-6 Material Bonding Sheet Metal: Marking out and calculation of bend allowance, Sheet metal working, including bending and forming, Inspection of sheet metal work.
+Control Cables: Swaging of end fittings, Inspection and testing of control cables, Bowden cables, aircraft flexible control systems.
+5 6 Material Bonding Sheet Metal: Marking out and calculation of bend allowance, Sheet metal working, including bending and forming, Inspection of sheet metal work.
 Composite and non-metallic: Bonding practices, Riveting: Riveted joints, rivet spacing and pitch, Tools used for riveting and dimpling, Inspection of riveted joints.
 Welding, Brazing, Soldering and Bonding, Soldering methods, inspection of soldered joints.
-Welding and brazing methods, Inspection of welded and brazed joints.
-Bonding methods and inspection of bonded joints.
-4 and brazed joints, Bonding methods and inspection of bonded joints.
-Inspection methods 7 Maintenance Procedures • Maintenance planning, Modification procedures, Stores procedures, Certification/release procedures, Interface with aircraft operation, Maintenance Inspection/Quality Control/Quality Assurance, Additional maintenance procedures.
-Control of life limited components 4 TOTAL 26
+Welding and brazing methods, Inspection of welded and brazed joints, Bonding methods and inspection of bonded joints.
+Inspection methods 4 7 Maintenance Procedures Maintenance planning, Modification procedures, Stores procedures, 4 Certification/release procedures, Interface with aircraft operation, Maintenance Inspection/Quality Control/Quality Assurance, Additional maintenance procedures.
+Control of life limited components •